arifkraft/MachineLearningAPIs/Learning/Deep Learning/Fast AI/Lesson 4/Notes.md

 # Structured, Time Series and Language models
 This chapter we look at these topics from a very high level.
 Just touching through the topics.
-More like here is how to use the software than like here is what is happening behind the scenes
+More like here is how to use the software than like here is what is happening behind the scenes With deep learning on columnar data, we get state of the art results but with much less effort compared to GBM

 ## Dropout
 1. It means randomly throwing away activations from convolutional layers